zhixingheyi-tian/OAP/oap-cache/oap/docs/OAP-Cache-User-Guide.md

    make install
    ```

-- [Vmemcache](https://github.com/pmem/vmemcache) library has been installed on every cluster worker node if vmemcache strategy is chosen for DCPM cache.
+- For cache solution Vmemcahe/external cache, make sure [Vmemcache](https://github.com/pmem/vmemcache) library has been installed on every cluster worker node if vmemcache strategy is chosen for DCPM cache.
 You can follow the build/install steps from vmemcache website and make sure libvmemcache.so exist in '/lib64' directory in each worker node.
 You can download [vmemcache RPM package](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.0-spark-2.4.4/libvmemcache-0.8..rpm), and install it by running `rpm -i libvmemcache*.rpm`.
 To build vmemcache lib from source, you can (for RPM-based linux as example):
 ```
      git clone https://github.com/pmem/vmemcache
      cd vmemcache